If you're running a small business, having an accountant can help you grow your company.

 Management consultants provide advice on a variety of topics, including strategic planning, organizational design, marketing, and human resources.

-The average cost of accounting services for small businesses greatly depends on the type of accounting service you need.
+The average cost of small business accounting company services greatly depends on the type of accounting service you need.

 You should keep in mind that different accounting pricing models will also affect the overall price.